 PURPOSE OF OUR POLICY

-to ensure that we have standards in place to protect the Personal Information that we collect about
+the Personal Information that we collect about individuals that is

 - Providing the system and services that we offer; and